-A sealer is applied to the polystyrene patterns and they are then boxed up in preparation to receiving the liquid rubber mould material.
+4. Create a rubber mould from the polystyrene pattern Asealer is applied to the polystyrene patterns and they are then boxed up in preparation to receiving the liquid rubber mould material.

-The liquid rubber is mixed and poured over the pattern and allowed to cure for a few days to produce a flexible rubber mould.
+The liquid rubber is mixed and poured over the pattern and allowed to for a few days to produce a flexible rubber mould.